OVERVIEW & STRATEGY

-Tungsten West Plc is a mining development company focussed on restarting the world-class Hemerdon tungsten and tin mine on the outskirts of Plymouth.
+Tungsten West Plc is a mining development company focussed on restarting the world-class Hemerdon tungsten mine on the outskirts of Plymouth.

-The company is the 100% owner of the previously producing Hemerdon Mine, which is currently the third largest tungsten resource in the world.
+The company is the 100% owner of the Hemerdon Mine, which is one of the largest tungsten resources in the world.

 A strategic asset for the UK